-- The starting time of the unplanned outage. - The energy reduction resulting (or expected to result) from the unplanned outage. - The estimated time the equipment incurring the unplanned outage is expected to return to service. - The time the Generator equipment is actually returned to service. - The reason for the outage.
+- · The starting time of the unplanned outage. - · The energy reduction resulting (or expected to result) from the unplanned outage. - The estimated time the equipment incurring the unplanned outage is expected to return to service. - The time the Generator equipment is actually returned to service. - · The reason for the outage.

-The Generator must submit a record of the events and circumstances giving rise to the unplanned or forced outage to PJM as soon as reasonably possible.
+The For reliability reasons, generators must submit a record of the events and circumstances giving rise to the unplanned or forced outage in the form of a Generation.

+Outage Ticket to PJM as soon as reasonably possible practicable, but within one hour of the event.
 The Generator must also notify PJM of any unusual operating conditions which may result in the reduction of output or tripping of multiple generators offline.

 In addition, the Generator must notify PJM of any system conditions, whether a result of equipment failure or mandated restrictions (plant, governmental, etc.), which may result in potential generation reduction or controlled shutdown of any generator.
-Also, any conditions which may affect the availability of a resource providing PJM Black Start Service must be reported to PJM.
+Also, any conditions which may affect the availability of a resource providing PJM BlackStart Service must be reported to PJM.